gpassaretta/gpassaretta.github.io/_pages/inprogress.md

 - Do children of immigrants catch up in school?
 Longitudinal evidence from the UK, the Netherlands and Germany (with T van Huizen and J Skopek) – [_read more_]()

+– Learning in school or because of school?
+The causal effect of early schooling on the migrant-nativer gap in achievement (with Jan Skopek)

 - Social inequality and wage trajectories.
 A growth curve analysis of Germany and the United States (with R Grotti) – [_read more_]()

+- Die hard.
+The direct effect of social origin on occupational attainment among PhDs (with F Bernardi)

+- Does family socioeconomic status compensate for an early entry into school life?
+Evidence from Germany (with M Espadafor)

 <!--